-(Fort Myers, FL – October 22, 2015) Lee County continues to be a very hot market!
+(Fort Myers, FL – Summer 2018) Lee County continues to be a very hot market!

 Homes are selling for more money, and they continue to sell quickly.

-According to the latest numbers just released by Florida Realtors®, there were 14% more closed sales of Single Family Homes in September than the same time in 2014.
-The median sale price for a Single Family home has also risen to $211,578 – a 20% increase year over year.
+According to the latest numbers just released by Florida Realtors®, there were more closed sales of Single Family Homes in recent months than the same time in last year.
+The median sale price for a Single Family home has also risen moderately.

 The numbers reported by the Realtor® Association of Greater Fort Myers and the Beach represent all sales by members of Florida Realtors® in Lee County, FL.
 Statistics released each month may be revised in the future as new data is released.